How to decode OSM PBF headers in Python Jump to heading

 if header_len > MAX_BLOB_HEADER_SIZE:

-raise MemoryError(f"BlobHeader length {header_len} exceeds 64 KiB threshold")
+raise MemoryError(f"BlobHeader length {header_len} exceeds 64 KiB ceiling")

 header_data = f.read(header_len)